Political Power and Market Power: Panel Event Study

 A challenge that is unaddressed by this specification is the possibility of pre-merger increases in lobbying activity.
 Firms could initiate this form of pre-merger lobbying to influence the merger's review by regulators.
 Alternatively, firms may anticipate a positive review, and begin coordinating and integrating lobbying activity before the official merger date.
 Note that such pre-merger activity would bias the ``control'' period upwards, resulting in a smaller difference coming from the merger.
 The resulting bias is likely to work against finding a positive effect by inflating the pre-merger levels.
 We address this potential with an additional specification controlling for anticipation effects (the results are summarized in the next section and reported in Appendix \ref{app:anticip}).

 \paragraph{Results.} Table \ref{tab:MainPoliSpend} shows results on lobbying and PAC donations using our main specification in Equation (\ref{Spec1}).
-Columns 1 and 3 exclude component firm-fixed effects.
-This allows us to measure the correlation between the average size of each component firm with its political influence activities (lobbying and PACs, respectively).
-Composite-firm fixed effects are instead included in Columns 2 and 4, which absorb variation in size.
+Columns 1 and 3 include two-way fixed effects and revenue controls.
+Columns 2 and 4 contain the additional controls described above.

 In all of our specifications, results point in the same direction: Greater concentration increases composite firms' spend on political influence activities (both lobbying spend and PAC spend).
-Controlling for composite-firm fixed effects, the average merger increases lobbying spend by \$145,000 per year (column 2), while the impact on PAC donations amounts to almost \$9,000 per year (column 4).
+Our results suggest the average merger increases lobbying spend by \$140,000 per year (column 2), while the impact on PAC donations amounts to almost \$8,000 per year (column 4).
 Results are robust to using HHI instead of the number of component firms as an index of concentration (see Appendix \ref{app:HHI}).

+To visualize these effects, Figures \ref{fig:PanelEventStudyPlotLobby} and \ref{fig:PanelEventStudyPlotPac} display event study plots.
+Each point bar represents the cumulative effect of the merger on per-period spend at each period of time.\footnote{These plots include a window of 8 periods, or four years, on either side of the merger.
+In some approaches to event study plots, coefficients are estimated to place additional bars on the plot that aggregate for all pre- and post- window observations.
+We have not estimated these coefficients as they significantly decrease our sample size.} Although some data points are estimated noisily, the broad pre/post effects are visible in the plot.

 We also probe the robustness of our results to pre-merger anticipation effects (See Appendix \ref{app:anticip}).
 One could imagine that merging firms may engage in lobbying activities to get the merger approved.
 However, our data show no evidence of increased lobbying or campaign spending in the six months that precede the merger.